lily-osp/OLED-128x64-animation/README.md

 ## Troubleshooting

-- If the SSD1306 allocation fails during setup, make sure the display is properly connected to the Arduino board and that the correct I2C address is used in the `begin()` function call.
+- If the SSD1306 allocation fails during setup, ensure that the display is properly connected to the Arduino board and that the correct I2C address is used in the `begin()` function call.

 - If the animation is not displayed or appears distorted, check the connections between the Arduino and the SSD1306 display.
-Ensure that the pins are correctly wired and that the display is receiving power.
+Verify that the pins are correctly wired and that the display is receiving power.

 - If you encounter any issues, refer to the documentation and examples provided with the libraries used in the code.
 Additionally, consult online forums and resources for troubleshooting specific problems related to your setup.